DomoViridi/Scaliger/README.md

 ------------------------
 Using the modern typesetting, a translation is made.
 Being a translation from Latin, this might be a rather contorted use of English where a faithful translation is more important that readability.
+A sentence in the original will roughly match a sentence in the translation.

+We might want to add a second file, containing a more flowing translation.

 Re-publishing the work